Russia launches wave of deadly strikes across Ukraine, as blasts rock Kyiv and Lviv – KION546

 Multiple explosions rocked Kyiv and several other Ukrainian cities reported blasts and power outages on Monday morning, as Russia lashed out with a massive wave of violent airstrikes that carried echoes of the initial days of its invasion.

-In the western city of Lviv, mayor Andriy Sadovyi said an explosion hit “a critical infrastructure facility in Lviv.”
+In the western city of Lviv, mayor Andriy Sadovyi said an explosion hit “a critical infrastructure facility.”

 “Part of the city is without electricity.
 A third of the traffic lights do not work,” Sadovyi said on Telegram, warning civilians to stay inside.